FNH-TTS: Mixture-of-Experts Duration Modeling for Robust Neural Speech Synthesis: Methodology

 \subsection{MoE Duration Predictor}

-The Mixture of Experts (MoE) Routing mechanism, initially introduced by \cite{shazeer2017sparsely}, aims to enhance model capacity without significantly increasing inference costs.
-Its architecture consists of a Router and a set of Experts.
-The Router Dynamically selects suitable Experts and distributes the input data accordingly, while each Expert specializes in processing specific kinds of inputs.
-The most popular MoE architecture at this stage is the Switch-Transformer \cite{fedus2022switch}.
-It applies MoE on the Feed-Forward Network (FFN) to boost the transformer's capacity across diverse tasks without significantly increasing inference overhead.
+The Mixture-of-Experts (MoE) routing mechanism, initially introduced by~\cite{shazeer2017sparsely}, increases model capacity through sparse expert routing without substantially increasing inference costs.
+A typical MoE layer consists of a router and a set of experts.
+The router dynamically assigns each token to suitable experts, while different experts specialize in processing different input patterns.
+Switch Transformer~\cite{fedus2022switch} further applies MoE to the feed-forward network (FFN) of Transformer blocks, enabling efficient capacity scaling.

-Building on this concept, we propose a 1D convolution + Switch-Transformer framework for DP (Fig~\ref{fig:Overall} middle).
-The input is $s + h_{text}$ from Speaker and Text Encoder, respectively.
-Meanwhile, we incorporate the $s$ into the Router.
-The routing and expert processing mechanism is formulated as Eq~\ref{eq:moe}. $y$ represents the model output, $\Psi$ denotes the top-k selected Experts from $N$ based on $p_i$, $x$ is the random variable from the previous layer, $p_{i}(x+s)$ is the weight assigned by the Router to Expert $i$, and $E_{i}(x)$ is the output of Expert $i$.